ariel-zilber/chess_improments_patterns/README.md

 [2.
 Clustering](notebooks/P1_02_clustering.ipynb) - in this section we perform time series clustering on the chess dataset to create time series patterns

 [3.
 Classification](notebooks/P1_03_classifier.ipynb) - in the section perform classification to predict

+ [3. enhancent with board data](notebooks/P1_04_moves.ipynb) - in the section we attempt to improve result from previous section using features extract from board moves